Package Delivery – 7 Unexpectedly Soon

 Mom said, “Why don’t you two go for another walk and talk it through.
 It seems important enough to you.”

-I text him yet tonight and then called Tonya and we talked.
-My message box beeped but I kept talking to Tonya and then Beth.
-It was eleven in the evening and when I checked there were two messages from Gil.
-The first he wanted to talk to me; the second message was that he’d pick me up at 1:15 if he didn’t receive a message back.
+I texted him yet tonight and then called Tonya, and we talked.
+My message box beeped, but I kept talking to Tonya and Beth.
+It was eleven in the evening, and when I checked, there were two messages from Gil.
+The first he wanted to talk to me; the second was that he’d pick me up at 1:15 if he didn’t receive a message back.

 Angie was out on a date, so I confirmed with my mother and father that he was taking me for a walk the next day.

-My father asked if Gilbert was gay?
-I told him about Gil being open to date a girl that he considered a friend.
-And that while Gil was not socially that active I was pretty sure he saw himself as being straight.
+My father asked if Gilbert was gay.
+I told him that Gil was open to dating me because he considered me a friend.
+And that while Gil was not socially active, I was pretty sure he saw himself as being straight.

-There was a popular church called Grace Church some ten miles away.
-There were several services and the second and third services had over a thousand attending each.
+There was a popular church called Grace Church, some ten miles away.
+There were several services; the second and third services had over a thousand attendees each.
 I agreed to go to the nine-thirty service with whomever.

 I looked at my mother, “Hmm, timely to hear.”
 She took my folded hands and squeezed them.
 “Is that what you were praying for?”

-It was too surreal to believe, I said, “Amen” in my prayer, and put my attention to the service.
+It was too surreal to believe, I said, “Amen” in my prayer, and gave my attention to the service.

 Mom said, “Amen, means ‘let it be so.’”